top of page

 False Confession - A false confession is an admission of guilt for a crime that the confessor did not commit.
 This can occur due to coercion, fear, misunderstanding, or psychological pressure during interrogation.

-False Evidence Ploy - An interrogation technique used by law enforcement where the interrogator presents fictitious evidence or fabricates information to convince a suspect that they have been conclusively linked to a crime.
+False Evidence Ploy (accusatory) - A false evidence ploy or FEP is an interrogation technique used by law enforcement where the interrogator presents fictitious evidence or fabricates information to convince a suspect that they have been conclusively linked to a crime.
 The purpose of this tactic is to elicit a confession or obtain additional information by making the suspect believe that denying involvement is futile.

 FLETC Five-Step - The FLETC Five-Step is a structured interviewing technique developed by the Federal Law Enforcement Training Center (FLETC).
 It is designed to enhance the effectiveness of interviews conducted by law enforcement officers.